bhuvangolhar/Data-Structures-and-Algorithms/OOPS/oops_definition.md

 2) **Class :** A class is a blueprint or template for creating objects.
 It defines attributes (variables) and behaviors (methods) that the objects will have.

-3) **Inheritance :** Inheritance allows one class to acquire properties and methods of another class.
-It supports code reusability and establishes a parent-child relationship between classes.

 5) **Polymorphism :** Polymorphism means the ability of an object to take many forms.
 It is achieved in Java through method overloading (compile-time) and method